What the F*ck Is Killing Our Gay Bars, and Is It Our Own Fault?

 But despite the vital role that bars have played throughout the modern LGBTQ movement, each year seems to bring more news of gay bars closing.

-At the end of this month, BJ’s NXS, a gay strip bar in Dallas, will close down after eight years in the same location.
-A few weeks ago, Purr Cocktail Bar in Seattle closed (it’s changing locations apparently), as did The Bridge Club, a recently opened gay bar in Vermont.
+In 2017, BJ’s NXS, a gay strip bar in Dallas, closed down after eight years in the same location.
+A few weeks prior to that, Purr Cocktail Bar in Seattle closed, as did The Bridge Club, a gay bar in Vermont that had only recently opened.
 Barely a month before that, Washington, D.C.’s biggest gay nightclub, Town Danceboutique, announced it would close within the year.
 The month before that, Fusion Waikiki, an LGBTQ-friendly nightclub in Hawaii, announced its closure after nearly three decades.

 One estimate says that between 2005 to 2011, the number of LGBTQ bars and clubs dropped 12%, from 1,605 venues to 1,405 nationwide.
 But why?
 Numerous articles decry gay hook-up apps for “killing gay bars,” but it’s an explanation that seems too easy.
 After all, lots of queer people continue to go to gay bars to cruise, and many others go for reasons other than sex — to see friends, to dance, to drink, to enjoy a drag show, to enjoy go-go boys, plus many other delights that apps and the digital world just can’t offer.

 If gay bars are actually in decline, it’s for a myriad of reasons.
 And it’s important we understand those reasons, lest we lose a part of our queer culture without ever knowing why.